leafo/moonscript/docs/reference.md

     {:mix, :max, random: rand } = math
     ```

+### Destructuring In Other Places

+Destructuring can also show up in places where an assignment implicitly takes
+place.
+An example of this is a `for` loop:

+    ```moon
+    tuples = {
+      {"hello", "world"}
+      {"egg", "head"}
+    }

+    for {left, right} in *tuples
+      print left, right
+    ```

+We know each element in the array table is a two item tuple, so we can unpack
+it directly in the names clause of the for statement using a destructure.

 ## Function Stubs

 It is common to pass a function from an object around as a value, for example,